 Colgate's 10 professional networks are powerful sources of student-alumni connections and career programming.
-Students participate in events such as the Michael J. Wolk '60 Conference on Medical Education; Be the Change Weekend, illuminating socially conscious paths under the Common Good Network umbrella; and Producing and Creating Unscripted TV.
-MOSAIC Colgate's Mosaic connects multicultural alumni with current Colgate students, providing them with an opportunity to learn from alumni especially in career development and networking.
+Students participate in events such as the Michael J. Wolk '60 Conference on Medical Education; Be the Change Weekend, illuminating socially conscious paths under the Common Good Network umbrella; and producing and creating unscripted TV under the Marketing, Media & Communications Network.

 Chapter 4 Pursuits